elhadadlab/endochar/README.md

 																																port = as.numeric(Sys.getenv("port")),
 																																user = Sys.getEnv("username"),
 																																password = Sys.getEnv("password")
-																																)

-2) Initialize tables

-EndometriosisCharacterization::init(connectionDetails = connectionDetails, "{StudySchema}", tablePrefix = "endo_")

-EndometriosisCharacterization::execute(connectionDetails = connectionDetails,
-																			 createCohorts = TRUE,

-3) Run the package to create the cohorts
+2) Run the package to create the cohorts

 library(createCohorts)

-4) Run the package to generate the prevalence counts and output to study files.
+3) Run the package to generate the prevalence counts and output to study files.

 library(main)